When Toxic Gossip Turns Into A Weapon Against Yourself

 1. Negative Impact on Well-being

-2. Tense Interpersonal Relationships
+2. Tense and Distrustful Relationships

 3. Negative Impact on Self-Esteem

-4. Effect on Your Reputation
+4. Impact on Your Reputation

 5. Loss of Creativity and Innovation